malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 ![virtual view diagram](files/A-theory-of-consciousness-v2-model-layer.png)

 # Rationale
 This section provides an account of why I believe the theory presented here is a good explanation of our experienced phenomena.
+The discussion is necessarily shallow in order to avoid this full article becoming too large.
+Links to further discussions are provided.

 I should first point out that this is a working hypothesis.
 Some of the premises here may not be universally agreed and need further corroboration.